jaraco/xlsxcessive/README.rst

 This is certainly a work in progress.
 The focus is going to be on improving the features that can be written out in the .xlsx file.
 That means more data types, styles, metadata, etc. I don't think this library will ever be crafted to read .xlsx files.
-That's a job for another library.
+That's a job for another library that can hate its life.